stigrs/chemapps/README.md

 ## Usage of Third Party Libraries

-This project makes use of the [Catch](https://https://github.com/philsquared/catch) testing library and code from the [qcl](https://github.com/ben-albrecht/qcl) project.
-Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of Catch and qcl.
+This project makes use of the [Catch](https://https://github.com/philsquared/catch) testing library, code from the [qcl](https://github.com/ben-albrecht/qcl) project, and the [cxxopts](https://github.com/jarro2783/cxxopts) library.
+Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of Catch, qcl, and cxxopts, and cxxopts.

 The user of this software needs to obtain separate licenses for [MOPAC](http://openmopac.net/index.html), [MOPAC 5.022mn](https://comp.chem.umn.edu/mopac/) or [Gaussian](http://gaussian.com/).